 What hypocritical nonsense: This talk of “congressional oversight of the airlines,” when it contributed to the problem, in most cases creating it, such as with the TSA it established, and the “enhanced powers” it “granted” to airline personnel.
 What do the statistics show?
-77% of U.S. domestic air routes are a monopoly, according to www.anna.aero.
+77% of U.S. domestic air routes are a monopoly, no competition, according to www.anna.aero.
 That doesn’t happen without government collusion.
 That is, government created this problem itself, now is posturing and posing like the big hero.

-What an irony if, because U.S. airlines are incorporated by the U.S. government, they are under all the restrictions of the U.S. Constitution.
+It only is logical that, because U.S. airlines are incorporated by the U.S. government, they are under all the restrictions of the U.S. Constitution.
 That means their passengers retain all their rights guaranteed by the Constitution, have the right to seek redress of grievances, and basically the paying passenger is on equal footing with the airline corporation.
 I don’t think you’d ever get litigation like this into a court, but the reasoning is sound.
 The U.S. government can’t grant anything it doesn’t have the power to do itself.

 Was David Dao beaten in the jetway, or afterwards, which would account for injuries that weren’t apparent in the video of part of the event?
-Again, IF this whole thing even went down the way we’re told.
+Again, if this whole thing even went down the way we’re told.

 Was the effect on UA’s value, as reflected in the decline in its stock price, permanent?